vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Complementary/complementary-state-machines.md

 ```

-At this moment, the polynomials computed by the Global SM are showed in Table 1.
+At this moment, the polynomials computed by the Global SM are shown in Table 1 below:

 <center>